MichelKrispin/Chess/README.md

 # Chess

 Chess written in C as a student project.
-There are currently no images provided.

 ## Run chess
 Go into the top directory and run: